-• Potential for adverse effects on Aboriginal and historic (including underwater cultural heritage and archaeology) cultural heritage values.

-Potential for permanent loss of significant heritage values.
+- Potential for adverse effects on Aboriginal and historic (including underwater cultural heritage and archaeology) cultural heritage values. - Potential for permanent loss of significant heritage values.

-- Review land use history, previous studies and registers to identify areas prospective for Aboriginal and historical cultural heritage values. - Identify Aboriginal cultural heritage sites and values that could be affected by the project, in consultation with registered Aboriginal parties and traditional owner groups. - Identify areas of Aboriginal cultural heritage sensitivity relevant to the project. - Investigate the condition and sensitivity of identified sites and precincts. - Document known and previously unidentified places and sites of historic cultural heritage significance within and adjoining the project area, in accordance with Heritage Victoria guidelines.
+- Review land use history, previous studies and relevant registers to identify areas prospective for Aboriginal and historical cultural heritage values. - Identify Aboriginal cultural heritage sites and values that could be affected by the project. - Identify areas of Aboriginal cultural heritage sensitivity relevant to the project. - Investigate the condition and sensitivity of identified sites and precincts. - Document known and previously unidentified places and sites of historic cultural heritage significance within and adjoining the project area, in accordance with relevant Heritage Victoria guidelines.

-Describe and evaluate potential and proposed design and construction mitigation methods to address effects on Aboriginal and historic cultural heritage.
+• Describe and evaluate potential and proposed design and construction mitigation methods to address effects on Aboriginal and historic cultural heritage.

-- Assess potential effects on Aboriginal and historic cultural heritage resulting from the project and alternatives. - Assess the potential effects on sites and places of historic and cultural heritage significance, having regard to Heritage Victoria guidelines.
+- Assess potential effects on Aboriginal and historic cultural heritage resulting from the project and relevant alternatives. - Assess the potential effects on sites and places of historic and cultural heritage significance, having regard to relevant Heritage Victoria guidelines.